polarityio/cyber-risk-analytics/README.md

 ### Cyber Risk Analytics client secret key
 client secret key needed for Cyber Risk Analytics.

-### Blacklist Domains
+### Ignore List
-List of domains or Ips that you never want to send to Cyber Risk Analytics
+List of domains that you never want to send to Cyber Risk Analytics.

-### Domain Blacklist Regex
+### Ignore Domain Regex
-Domains that match the given regex will not be looked up (if blank, no domains will be black listed)
+Domains that match the given regex will not be looked up.

 ## Polarity